-The character-filled Plateau Mont-Royal neighbourhood may be known for its arts and music scenes, but it’s also where you’ll find many an affable sports fan.
-Standing out as the biggest sports bar in the Plateau, Champs plays all the games on 12 screens, serves great bar food, offers a rental spaces for special events and expands onto St-Laurent Boulevard with a summer-season patio.
-Pool tables and big screens gather fans at nearby Café Saint-Laurent Frappé and its summer patio.
-Adding more raucous atmosphere to the neighbourhood: Taverne Normand , Chez Baptiste and beer garden Fitzroy on Mont-Royal Avenue, and L’Barouf on Saint-Denis Street, where hockey and soccer fans often spill out onto the sidewalk in front of the café’s big window.
+The character-filled Plateau-Mont-Royal neighbourhood may be known for its arts and music scenes, but it’s also where you’ll find many an affable sports fan.
+Standing out as the biggest sports bar in the Plateau, newly reopened and rebranded Champs plays all the games on twelve screens, serves great bar food, offers a rental space for special events and expands onto Saint-Laurent Boulevard with a summer-season patio.
+Pool tables and big screens gather fans at nearby Bar St-Laurent Frappé and its summer patio.
+And you won't miss a Canadiens game at hole-in-the-wall mainstay dive bar Barfly.
+Adding a more raucous – yet still somehow laidback? – atmosphere to the neighbourhood are Chez Baptiste and craft-beer purveyor Le Boudoir Café-Bar on Mont-Royal Avenue, while nearby Fitzroy looks like an interior designer's dream but puts the game on while you play some pool.
+At L’Barouf on Saint-Denis Street, hockey and soccer fans often spill out onto the sidewalk in front of the café’s big window.

-Little Burgundy and St-Henri
+Little Burgundy and Saint-Henri